Kerry James Marshall: Work influence, social views and themes

 Most of Marshall's painting engages allegory and symbolism.
 Most of his work's subject matter relates to the iniquities of colonial regimes.
 Marshall is best known for his richly designed large acrylic paintings on unstretched canvas.
 His works combined rough-hewn realism with elements of collage, signage, with lively and highly patterned settings.
 His images often suggest populist banners.
 Viewers often will see ornate texts and figures looking directly into them.
 Some of his works often are under-represented black middle class and many employ pictorial strategies.
 His artworks are closely related to the Black Arts movement.
 Through exploring the theme of being black in America, Marshall's work also explores race in context with the "Civil Rights Movement, Black Power Movement, housing projects, black beauty, and the political and social invisibility of blacks".
-Marshall's work was heavily influenced by his upbringing in Alabama in the 1950s and LA in the 1960s.
+Marshall's work was heavily influenced by his upbringing in Alabama in the 1950s and Los Angeles in the 1960s.
 His works were always based on the experience of being black in America during these time periods.